 Arguably Inverness’ most famous attraction, the Inverness Castle is the first stop on this one day in Inverness itinerary.
 Whilst the original castle that was built in the 12th century was destroyed by the Jacobites after the Battle of Culloden (a must-visit as a day trip from Inverness!), it was later rebuilt in the 19th century.

 You can explore the grounds surrounding the castle and also climb to the top of the North Tower for a view of the city, however, the only way to enter the castle itself is by committing a crime as it currently serves as the Inverness Sherrif Court!

 If you want to delve further into the history and art of Inverness, then next to the castle you can visit the Inverness Museum and Art Gallery.
 Entry to the small museum is free and you can view a number of historical artefacts and paintings in the art gallery.
 The museum has interactive displays as well, making this a good option if travelling with children.

-After a multi-course lunch, it’s probably wise to have a slightly more active afternoon so I would suggest taking a one-mile walk along the River Ness to the Ness Islands.
+After browsing through the Victorian Market, it’s time to wander over to the River Ness and explore some of the more beautiful natural areas that Inverness boasts by taking the one-mile walk along the River Ness to the Ness Islands.
 If you stay on the side of the Inverness Castle you will also pass war memorials and impressive flower arrangements during the warmer months.

 The Ness Islands will make you feel as if you’ve left the city completely as you cross the suspension bridges from the banks of the River Ness.
 You can try and spot a variety of animals around here including seals and birds, watch the fishermen trying to catch salmon or simply enjoy the calm serenity of the area.
 Even though Inverness isn’t an extremely bustling city, the Ness Islands can still provide a lovely oasis away from city life.